 The person therefore acts as the agent of the insurer (i.e. as if that person is the insurer) and does not act on behalf of a policyholder, potential policyholder or an independent intermediary.
 The person also therefore does not solicit policies from, or market or sell policies to, the public or any segment of the public on behalf of an insurer.

-An underwriting manager who is a binder holder in respect of certain classes of policies of an insurer cannot also be a binder holder of another insurer in respect of the same class of policies, unless the insurers have agree thereto in writing.
+An underwriting manager who is a binder holder of an insurer cannot also be a binder holder of another insurer, unless the insurers have agree thereto in writing.